Vyral/base-template/_posts/2019-06-28-all-about-private-mortgage-insurance.md

 enclosure_time:
 use_youtube_image: false
 youtube_alternate_image: /uploads/pmi-youtube.jpg
-youtube_code: 3DKnSmsTYOY
+youtube_code: mHV3k1GUrPY
 ---

 {% include youtube.html %}

 Today I want to talk to you about **private mortgage insurance,** or PMI.
 Whether it’s your first or fifth time buying a home, it’s an important term to understand before making your purchase.

-With the number of loans you can get to buy a home that don’t require 20% down payments, you’re seeing more PMI. **Freddie Mac describes PMI as an insurance policy that protects the lender in case you default on the loan.** For every $100,000, it can charge you between $30 and $70 per month.&nbsp;
+With the number of home loans available that don’t require 20% down payments, you’re seeing more PMI. **Freddie Mac describes PMI as an insurance policy that protects the lender in case you default on the loan.** For every $100,000 you borrow, you'll pay between $30 and $70 per month.&nbsp;

 **Once you reach 20% equity in your home, you can have your PMI removed.** You’ll have to hire an appraiser to assess your home’s value, but the few hundred dollars you spend on doing that can save you thousands on the life of your loan.